Kai-Wen-Chen/SomePractice/README.md

 which cannot be matched, which means the substrings between these brackets are the valid parenthese.

-Thus, It is just compare each length of valid substrings that we can find the longest one.
+Thus, It is just comparing each length of valid substrings that we can find the longest one.